Lesson Key Facts

 Write the mixed-meter pattern on the board for students to follow.
 Play “Ainkappata” a second time, and follow the pattern while bounce conducting.

-Teacher: Next time we are going to research “I’ve Been Working on the Railroad” as a whole class.
+Teacher: Next time we are going to research “Rock Island Line” as a whole class.
 We are going to research each of the other songs in small groups.
 On your exit slip today, you need to decide which one of the other pieces of music you would most like to spend time learning more about and select a second choice as well.
-The songs you can choose from are “Drill, Ye Tarriers,” “Drum song of Fengyang,” “Echo Canyon,” and “Ainkappata.”
+The songs you can choose from are “Drill, Ye Tarriers,” “Drum Song of Fengyang,” “Echo Canyon,” and “Ainkappata.”
 You will need to write a short reason for which you are interested in those two specific songs.
 Your reasons might include something about the words, something about the music itself, an idea of who might be singing the song, a picture the music created in your mind, or another reason you come up with.
 I will create groups based on the responses on your exit slips.

 Session 2: Asking Questions to Make Connections

 Before this session, prepare a folder of materials for each song to be researched.
 Also, assign students to groups ahead of time based on their responses from session one.